Quality of life indicators - governance and basic rights

 The unadjusted gender pay gap is generally much lower for younger employees than it is for older members of the workforce across almost all of the EU Member States.
 This may reflect, at least in part, changes in societal norms, such as postponing first childbirth until later in life or choosing not to have children, which may allow more women the opportunity to continue their studies into their twenties and/or to start a career.
 That said, the unadjusted gender pay gap usually increases as a function of age (see Figure 6), which may be linked to a higher proportion of women (than men) taking time out of their careers or changing their working hours/responsibilities in order to care for children, but may also reflect a lack of equal opportunities with fewer women occupying management roles.
 While the average hourly earnings of both men and women generally rise with age, men’s pay usually grows at a faster pace than the pay received by women, making it commonplace for much wider unadjusted gender pay gaps to be observed in middle age and for older people who are approaching retirement.

-In 2016, a majority (16 out of 27; no data available for Estonia) of the EU Member States recorded their lowest unadjusted gender pay gap (in favour of men, or highest in favour of women) among people aged less than 25 years.
+In 2018, half (13 out of 26; no data available for Estonia) of the EU Member States recorded their lowest unadjusted gender pay gap (in favour of men, or highest in favour of women) among people aged less than 25 years.
 At this age, there were five cases where the average hourly earnings of women were actually higher than those of men: Luxembourg (2014 data), France, Belgium, Romania and Greece (2014 data).
-By contrast, six Member States recorded double-digit unadjusted gender pay gaps with higher average earnings for men: Spain, Slovakia, the Czech Republic, Latvia, Lithuania and Italy (where this gap peaked at 16.0 %).
-The unadjusted gender pay gap for people aged less than 25 years in Italy was of particular interest insofar as it was much wider than the gaps recorded for any of the other age groups, which lay within the range of 5.1-6.4 %.
+By contrast, seven Member States recorded double-digit unadjusted gender pay gaps with higher average earnings for men: Czechia, Poland, Slovakia, Lithuania, Portugal, Latvia and Italy (where this gap peaked at 15.8 %).
+The unadjusted gender pay gap for people aged less than 25 years in Italy was of particular interest insofar as it was much wider than the gaps recorded for any of the other age groups, which lay within the range of 4.3-8.6 %.

 In cases where the lowest unadjusted gender pay gap (in favour of men, or highest in favour of women) was not recorded among people aged less than 25 years, it was common to find this for the next age class, namely, among people aged 25-34 years.
-This pattern was reproduced in seven of the EU Member States and in two of these — Luxembourg (2014 data) and Cyprus — the average earnings of women were higher than those for men.
+This pattern was reproduced in six of the EU Member States and in two of these — Luxembourg (2014 data) and Cyprus — the average earnings of women were higher than those for men.
+In Ireland the gap was the same for the two youngest age groups.

-By contrast, in the remaining four Member States for which data are available — Lithuania, Slovenia, Bulgaria and Poland — where the lowest unadjusted gender pay gaps (in favour of men, or highest in favour of women) were not in either of the youngest age classes, the lowest gaps were recorded among people aged 55-64 years; this pattern may be linked, at least in part, to a relatively high share of men who were previously working in highly paid (industrial) activities finishing their careers early (possibly for health reasons or because they took early retirement).
+By contrast, in the remaining six Member States for which data are available — Lithuania, Latvia, Croatia, Bulgaria, Hungary and Poland — where the lowest unadjusted gender pay gaps (in favour of men, or highest in favour of women) were not in either of the youngest age classes, the lowest gaps were recorded among people aged 55-64 years; this pattern may be linked, at least in part, to a relatively high share of men who were previously working in highly paid (industrial) activities finishing their careers early (possibly for health reasons or because they took early retirement).

 With the exception of Italy (as noted above), much wider unadjusted gender pay gaps tended to be recorded after the age of 35; this coincides with the period by when many women may have taken a career break in order to raise a family.
-Between the ages of 35 and 44, the unadjusted gender pay gap rose to at least 20.0 % in Bulgaria, Lithuania, Latvia, Germany, Austria, the United Kingdom and Slovakia, with a peak of 27.4 % recorded in the Czech Republic.
-For people aged 45-54 years, there were eight Member States where the unadjusted gender pay gap was at least 20.0 %, with this count rising to 10 Member States for people aged 55-64 years.
+Between the ages of 35 and 44, the unadjusted gender pay gap rose to at least 20.0 % in Germany, Austria, Slovakia and Czechia, where a peak of 25.0 % was recorded.
+For people aged 45-54 years, there were six Member States where the unadjusted gender pay gap was at least 20.0 %, with this count rising to nine Member States for people aged 55-64 years.

 The functioning of democratic institutions and the rule of law should provide for the equal treatment of all citizens.
 However, there remain considerable inequalities across the EU which may be linked to characteristics such as gender, sexual orientation, disability, race, ethnicity or religion.
-Although there is some evidence that the gender pay gap in the EU-28 has narrowed somewhat in recent years, men continued to be paid an average of 16.2 % more than women in 2016.
+Although there is some evidence that the gender pay gap in the EU-27 has narrowed somewhat in recent years, men continued to be paid an average of 14.8 % more than women in 2018.

 Source data for tables and graphs